Vietnam.vn - Nền tảng quảng bá Việt Nam

 Niger's Interior Ministry signed a decree on Tuesday revoking Acted's operating license without giving any specific reasons.
 Another Niger aid organization, Action for Welfare (APBE), also had its license revoked.

-Niger military government accepts criminal assistance group 1
+The Niger military government has issued a criminal complaint against the 1

-Acted has been operating in the West African country since 2010, primarily supporting people affected by violence from natural disasters and jihadist groups.
+Acted has been operating in the West African country since 2010, mainly supporting people affected by violence from natural disasters and jihadist groups.

 Niger's military government took power in a coup last year, following a string of coups in the Sahel region - the vast desert region south of the Sahara.